pawbar94/scpp_logger/README.md

 ```

 ### <a name="how_to_embed_scpp_logger_into_your_project"></a>How to embed SCPPLogger into your project
-Embedding SCPPLogger into your project is very easy and (assuming that comlint is in root of your project) the minimum CMakeLists.txt file that you need is:
+Embedding SCPPLogger into your project is very easy and (assuming that scpp_logger is in root of your project) the minimum CMakeLists.txt file that you need is:

 ```
 cmake_minimum_required(VERSION 3.10)